FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

   * can you talk a bit more about how you use FusionAuth to make your projects GDPR compliant?

-  We compiled a list with minimal needs for the auth-service that at least 'show your intentions to follow gdpr'  ( yes, intentions was very much a thing when gdpr was introduced- and still is. proof of good intentions can save $ when gdpr violations are judged/fined):

-  Our gdpr checklist for Auth-Service
-  1. Hosted in EU
-  2. Account export 'self service'
-  3. Account removal 'self service'
-  4. Password strengt / 2fa
-  5. Auditting/logging
-  6. Data encryption options
-  7. Anonimsation

-  So, essentially we looked for the best product that could meet these needs.
-  1. hosted in EU - check!
-  2/3. self-service - check! (thanks to the API)
-  4. password strength/2fa - check
-  5. logging/audit - check
-  6. Encryption -  db-encryption is  not required or nessecary - but it is possible with pgsql.
-Drawback - elastic doesnt support table level encryption. but FA passwords are stored secure.
-  7. Anonymisation - check, FA JWT claims can be modified when issued.

-  When looking at the pure backend of the authentication service - fusionauth has all GDPR headaches covered.
-Obviously - a lot of gdpr compliance needs to come from the custom code in the application we build,  but the  fusionauth's api allowed us to do this with ease.
-Having the authentication separate from the main application gives the flexibility to adapt.

    * why don't you use fusionauth on your laptop instead of carrying around the nanopi neo2?
 Just because deploying FusionAuth to the nanopi is more fun :) ?

     When i worked at BLS-ICT, there was a need for a CAS server.
 The boss decided more or less he wanted Apereo/Cas implementation. i wasnt convinced. so after some research i introduced FA to my collegues while the choice was already set for Apereo/Cas.
 Initially i introduced FusionAuth to my collegues on a vm on my machine.
 So - in their 'spare' time, they would be playing around with FA.
 But i was both developer as well as technical support for some clients, for who i needed to use vpn, And when i was on the VPN - my collegues couldnt reach my virtual fusionauth instance.
 My boss wouldnt allow me to run a FA on the dev-servers, so i just plugged a nanopi in the network so my collegues could play with it, even when i wasnt there.
 It was my way of trying to convince my collegues - and giving the application maximum exposure.  i think after 1-2 months - i decided  to deploy a Arm64 device with fusionAuth in the office - as i wasnt allowed to run a dedicated one on development servers. i do think that the web-interface and 'local availability' of the fusionauth instance was the key to get to convince my collegues that FA was very suitable to us.